aa10150/clustering-algorithms/README.md

-## State Space Search Algorithms Using Iterative Deepening and Hill Climbing
+## State Space Search Algorithms: Iterative Deepening and Hill Climbing

 The input.txt file should contain the following contents: